 The most critical part of a good quality 4×4 roof rack is not the rack itself.
 It is the feet.

-The feet of a roof rack are by far the most likely point of breakage and the most likely breakage scenario is when the vehicle is lurching from side to side.
-The violent lateral sway of a heavily loaded rack produces enormous sheering forces on the feet and if they are not engineered for this they will break sheer off and damage your vehicle.
+The feet of a roof rack are by far the most likely point of breakage and the most likely breakage scenario is when the vehicle is lurching from side to side or driving over violent corrugations.
+A heavily loaded rack produces enormous sheering forces on the feet and if they are not engineered for this they will break off and likely damage your vehicle.

 It is imperative that the rack you buy comes with robust 4×4 rated feet engineered to fit your specific vehicle.
 A good 4×4 roof rack requires 6-8 mounting points to distribute the load properly.
 Walk away from any full-length 4×4 roof racks that only have four feet.
 It is simply not enough.